My Plantiful Cooking

 Instructions

-1 ¼ cup soy milk, ½ cup applesauce, 2 tablespoons maple syrup, 2 teaspoons apple cider vinegar
+1 ¼ cup soy milk, ½ cup unsweetened applesauce, 2 tablespoons maple syrup, 2 teaspoons apple cider vinegar

 • Flip them over using a silicon spatula, and cook for another minute.